Forza Horizon 6 – Latest News And Release Date

 We’d love to see a proper progression system that starts with slower cars and improves race variety to enhance the gameplay experience.
 Maybe even licenses as we used to enjoy in the OG first-edition Gran Turismo games.
 (I guess we’re showing our age here!)

 It’d also be great to see more race types seamlessly integrated into the map, offering a wider range of challenges and experiences.
-There’s also a desire for better-designed roads that create more engaging and natural racing environments, moving away from awkwardly placed races seen in previous titles.
+There’s also a desire for better-designed roads that create more engaging, natural racing environments, moving away from the awkwardly placed races seen in previous titles.

 Additionally, the idea of separate maps for different game modes, such as the Eliminator, has gained traction among fans.
-This approach could provide tailored experiences for specific game types, potentially offering more immersive and focused gameplay for each mode.
+This approach could provide tailored experiences for specific game types, potentially offering more immersive, focused gameplay in each mode.

 While Horizon 5 is undoubtedly a great game, we’re sure you’ll agree that the features and challenges lack the exciting feeling the previous Horizons had.

 Forza Horizon 6 fans hope for a larger, more diverse map offering various environments.
-Moving exclusively to next-gen consoles and high-end PCs would make it far easier for Playground Games to improve the map size substantially.
+Moving exclusively to next-gen consoles and high-end PCs would make it far easier for Playground Games to increase map size substantially.

 If we could explore the cities and the touge mountain roads of the Japanese countryside, it’d be a dream come true for many enthusiasts.